Useful information for visitors

 Monumental memorial Slavín is a huge cemetery located above Bratislava.
 It is the only official cemetery for 6845 Soviets soldiers, who died in 1945 during the liberation of Bratislava are buried here.
 It was built in the 1960 and two years later declared as a national monument.
 Every 4th April, a celebration takes part here as a tribute to the fallen soldiers.

 The stairs lead to the six mass graves and 278 individual ones.
-Above all there is a 39,5m high pylon with a 11m high sculpture on top illustrating the soldier holding the flag of liberalization.
+Above all there is a 39,5m high pylon with an 11m high sculpture on top illustrating the soldier holding the flag of liberalization.

 If you go from the city center, you need to get to the "Hodžovo námestie" square, where there is Grassalkovich palace.
 Go a bit up the "Štefánikova" street until you turn left to the "Lermontova" street.
-Continue up the hill and you will get directly to the stairs which lead to Slavín monument.
+Continue up the hill and you will get directly to the stairs, which lead to Slavín monument.

-If you go from the Central train station, you need to get to the cross of "Šancová" street and "Štefánikova" street where you find a bus station called SAV.
+If you go from the central train station, you need to get to the cross of "Šancová" street and "Štefánikova" street where you find a bus station called SAV.
 From this place follow the instructions in the section Get to Slavín by public transport.

 A bus number 147 stops right under the stairs, which lead to the monument.
 It departs from the city center and takes around 10 minutes to get to the top.
 The stop is called "Slavín".

 You need to get to the "Na Slavíne" street and park your car directly on this street.
 Slavín is considered to be the luxurious part of Bratislava, so it should be quite safe to park the car for toset few hours until you visit the monument.